onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The ability to upload yourself is not about our conscious experience but about the continuity of our identity and soul

 Startup civilization
+    Startup civilisation - what is civility, what is moral is necessary - morality underpins civilization - we ought to synthesise “is” and “ought” - their separation must end - they were unbundled, and now we are re bundling
+There are only 2 ways to make money bundle/unbundle quote Think about how these things are connected linguistically and conceptually

+The public goods knowledge market
+A market for knowledge

+Books property

 In the next few years we will explore every single aspect of this system and its potentialities